Affiliate links on Android Authority may earn us a commission. Learn more.

 How to see your phone's notification history

 Whether you love them or hate them, notifications are a big part of a smartphone.
-Whether they are informing you of a new email, a new SMS, or a new update to your favorite app, it’s important to know how to view your phone’s notification history if you got too notification-deletion friendly and you now need one of them back.
+Whether they are informing you of a new email, a new SMS, or a new update to your favorite app, it’s important to know how to view your phone’s notification history in case you need to refer back to them.
 This is a brief overview of where you can find that notification history, whether on Android or iPhone.

 JUMP TO KEY SECTIONS

 How to see your notification history on Android

 The exact location and wording on the screen may vary slightly, depending on which Android model and version you have.
 The following was taken on a Google Pixel 4, running stock Android.
 Your mileage may vary if you have another device.